jbelelieu/atos/README.md

 **Built by freelancer 🙋‍♂️, for freelancers 🕺 🤷 💃🏾.**

+Whether you're selling time-based sprints, or simply tracking time worked, ATOS will allow you to manage multiple projects for multiple clients at once, while generating beautiful invoices for you in the process.

 💬&nbsp;&nbsp;&nbsp;[Tweet About ATOS](http://twitter.com/intent/tweet?text=Freelancers!+Check+out+ATO+Stories+%2C+a+drop+dead+simple%2C+locally+hosted+story+tracker+and+invoice+generator+designed+for+freelancer+software+developers.&url=https%3A%2F%2Fgithub.com%2Fjbelelieu%2Fato_stories)&nbsp;&nbsp;&nbsp;☕️&nbsp;&nbsp;&nbsp;[Buy me a Coffee!](https://www.buymeacoffee.com/jbelelieu)

 ATOS is a locally hosted, zero-setup application that makes invoicing against backlogs drop-dead simple.
 ATOS is designed to: